zephyrproject-rtos/zephyr/doc/guides/porting/board_porting.rst

 .. code-block:: none

    boards/<ARCH>/plank
-   ├── plank_<revision>.conf
+   ├── plank_<revision>.conf     # optional
    ├── plank_<revision>.overlay  # optional
    └── revision.cmake

 When the user builds for board ``plank@<revision>``:

-- Additional Kconfig settings specified in the file :file:`plank_<revision>.conf` will be merged into the board's default Kconfig configuration.
+- The optional Kconfig settings specified in the file :file:`plank_<revision>.conf` will be merged into the board's default Kconfig configuration.